ibm-cloud-architecture/tutorial-vpc-3tier-networking/UI.md

 ## Create an SSH Key

 An SSH key is required when creating a VPC instance.
 From the VPC Infrastructure menu select "SSH keys" and then "Create +".
-Enter name, select US-South/Dallas region and add the contents of your RSA public key.
+Enter name, select region (e.g. US-South/Dallas) and add the contents of your RSA public key.
 Hit the "Add SSH key" button to save.

 ![SSH Key](images/sshkey.png)